SparseFusion: Distilling View-conditioned Diffusion for 3D Reconstruction: Experiments

-\paragraph{Metrics.} We report standard image distortion metric PSNR and perception metric LPIPS \cite{zhang2018unreasonable}.
-We recognize that neither metric is perfect for ambiguous cases of novel view synthesis; PSNR derives from MSE and favors mean color prediction while LPIPS favors perceptual details.
+\paragraph{Metrics.} We report standard image metrics PSNR, SSIM, and LPIPS \cite{zhang2018unreasonable}.
+We recognize that no metric is perfect for ambiguous cases of novel view synthesis; PSNR derives from pixelwise MSE and favors mean color prediction while SSIM and LPIPS favor perceptual agreement.

 \paragraph{Implementation Details.} For EFT, we use a ResNet18 \cite{he2016deep} backbone and three groups of transformer encoders with 4 layers each.
 We use 256 hidden dimensions for all layers.
 For VLDM, we freeze the VAE from \cite{rombach2022high} that encodes 256x256 images to 32x32 latents with channel dimension of 4.
-We construct a 400M parameter denosing UNet similar to \cite{ronneberger2015u, saharia2022photorealistic} for the probabilistic modeling.
-We jointly train category-specific EFT and VLDM model, using \eqref{gpnr} and \eqref{latentdiffusion}, on all categories in CO3Dv2.
+We construct a 400M parameter denosing UNet similar to \cite{ronneberger2015u, saharia2022photorealistic} for probabilistic modeling.
+We jointly train category-specific EFT and VLDM models, using \eqref{gpnr} and \eqref{latentdiffusion}, across all categories in CO3Dv2.
 We use a batch size of 2 and train for 100K iterations.

 For diffusion distillation, we use a PyTorch implementation of Instant NGP \cite{torch-ngp, mueller2022instant}.
 Due to memory constraints, we render images at 128x128 and upsample to 256x256 before performing diffusion distillation.
 For each instance, we optimize Instant NGP for 3,000 steps.
 During the first 1,000 steps, we optimize rendering loss on input images and predicted EFT images from a circular camera trajectory to initialize a rough volume.
 During the next 2,000 steps, we perform diffusion distillation.
 Reconstructing a single instance takes roughly an hour on an A5000 gpu.